iamsaief/javascript-learn-unlearn-relearn/README.md

 ### 💡 Simple Analogy: The Cluttered Desk

-Imagine your app is working at a desk:
+Imagine your're working at a desk:

 - You open files (variables), stack papers (DOM nodes), and load folders (objects).
 - If you never throw anything away, the desk gets buried.